Maartyl/cs-chan/Chan/Helpers/README.md

 ### Unit.cs

 A class that represents 'nothing' and only has 1 possible value: null.
-It's like void but can be used in generics.
+It's like void, in a sense, but can be used in generics.

 ### Exts.cs